nexushoratio/userscripts/linkedin-tool.md

 Existing issues can be seen at [GitHub](https://github.com/nexushoratio/userscripts/labels/linkedin-tool).

 New bugs and feature requests can be filed on [GitHub](https://github.com/nexushoratio/userscripts/issues/new/choose).
 Select the appropriate issue template to get started.

-## Versioning

-~~Currently I am using a [SemVer](https://semver.org/) inspired scheme of `x.y.z`.~~

-I am replacing SerVer with single strictly increasing numbers.
-I have dropped down to two digits for the moment.
-Likely once I get issue https://github.com/nexushoratio/userscripts/issues/106 to the point of tracking releases, I will switch to single digits.